Tameryraptor: Paleoecology

 North Africa, during the Cenomanian stage of the Late Cretaceous, bordered the Tethys Sea, which transformed the region into a mangrove-dominated coastal environment filled with vast tidal flats and waterways.
-Tameryraptor is known from the Bahariya Formation, then a wetland environment, alongside the coeval Bahariasaurus and Spinosaurus, this latter being also known from the Kem Kem beds.
+Tameryraptor is known from the Bahariya Formation, then a wetland environment, alongside the coeval Bahariasaurus and Spinosaurus, with the latter being also known from the Kem Kem beds.
 The faunal composition of both the Bahariya Formation and the Kem Kem beds were thought to be similar in the past, but the describers of Tameryraptor suggested that such superficial comparisons require further examination.
 Contemporary abelisaurid dinosaurs from the Bahariya Formation were also terrestrial carnivores, preying on other terrestrial fauna.
 Some sauropods are also known from the same formation such as Paralititan and Aegyptosaurus.
 A diverse fauna of aquatic animals is known from the Bahariya Formation.
 Underwater life diversity exploded during this period in the mangroves of North Africa, with turtles represented by the pleurodian Apertotemporalis, large bony fish like Mawsonia and Paranogmius, sawskates Onchopristis and Schizorhiza, sharks like Squalicorax and Cretolamna, and a broad selection of invertebrates.

 The composition of the dinosaur fauna of these sites is an anomaly, as there are fewer herbivorous dinosaur species relative to carnivorous dinosaurs than usual.
 This indicates that there was niche partitioning between the different theropod clades, with spinosaurids consuming fish while other groups hunted herbivorous dinosaurs.
 In North Africa, carcharodontosaurids are represented by C. saharicus and Sauroniops in the Kem Kem Beds, Eocarcharia and potentially Carcharodontosaurus in the Elrhaz Formation, and C. iguidensis in the Echkar Formation.